konki-vienna/jane_doe/README.md

 - - Select several symbols that contain text overrides
 - - Click on the Data-Override icon in the override section
 - - Select Jane_Doe

+### Credits
+This plugin was developed during the Design Tools Hackathon 2018 (https://www.designtoolstlv.com/) by Adi Berda and Konstantin Demblin